caust1408/Sorting12/README.md

 # Sorting12
 Craig Austgen
-This is chapter 12 for CMP341 DSA
+Turned in: 3-23-15
-This is ran with d8
+Assignment: Chapter 12 for sorting code for CMP341 DSA Ran with: d8
-run the printData file
+File(s) to run: printData.js

-Going into the printData file and you can change which sorting algorithm you wish to use
+How it works:

-Each sort algorithm sorts an array of random numbers
+Most of the sorting algorithms are implemented in the arrayClass.js file except for qsort, that file is ran on it's own(using d8).
+To change which algorithm to use simplycomment out the one you wish you use.